sarafen/charlie/ROADMAP.md

 - refactor sort_by and sort_order logic for regular loopers, archives loopers, and feeds loopers, lotta repeating sections
 - most of the code could do with better comment documentation
 - look into making pagination more flexible (example use-case a daily strip comic)
+- make a filter capability on loopers to drill down by a specified field + value.

 ## resolved
 - `/content/_blocks` & `/content/imgs` are considered valid content that tries to load.
 Potentially exclude these from the Content Tree.